sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Adler32 checksums
 -----------------

-This example shows how to get the checksum of a stored file. dCache uses Adler32 checksums by default.
+This example shows how to get the Adler32 checksum of a stored file. dCache uses Adler32 checksums by default, but this can be configured per project.

 The returned checksum comes from the dCache database, so it is a very efficient way to check your files. dCache does checksum checks on most operations, so you can safely assume the checksum matches the stored file.